Skip to content

-Reminiscence is based on Adela Florence Nicolson’s poem Reminiscence of Mahomed Akram from her book India’s Love Lyrics.
-It is a continuation of the cycle of choral pieces that includes Golden Stars (F. 150), Wistful Wind (F. 152), The Plains (F. 154), Lost Delight (F. 157), Famine Song (F. 164), and Reminiscence (F. 166).
+Reminiscence is part of a cycle of choral pieces based on Adela Florence Nicolson’s poetry entitled India’s Love Lyrics, which includes Golden Stars (F. 150), Wistful Wind (F. 152), The Plains (F. 154), Lost Delight (F. 157), Famine Song (F. 164), and Reminiscence (F. 166).

 Composer’s Corner